eBay/tsv-utils/README.md

 Aside from a header line, all lines are expected to have data.
 There is no comment mechanism and no special handling for blank lines.
 Tools taking field indices as arguments expect the specified fields to be available on every line.

-#### Headers (--header)
+#### Headers (-H, --header)

-Most tools handle the first line of files as a header when given the `--header` option.
+Most tools handle the first line of files as a header when given the `-H` or `--header` option.
 For example, `tsv-filter` passes the header through without filtering it.
 When `--header` is used, all files and stdin are assumed to have header lines.
 Only one header line is written to stdout.
 If multiple files are being processed, header lines from subsequent files are discarded.

 #### Multiple files and standard input